Connolly Youth Movement: Policies and ideology

 In 2020, CYM's then General Secretary Alex Homits stated that "poverty and trafficking are the leading creators of sex workers."
 The CYM have offered solidarity to those engaged in sex work, and support for decriminalisation of the purchase of sex.

 The CYM condemned the Russian invasion of Ukraine as an "inter-capitalist conflict" and a "highly dangerous and irresponsible course of action which will lead to the loss of many lives and create a fusebox of conflict".
 It criticised the Ukrainian government and said the eastward enlargement of NATO was a cause of the war.
 The CYM also recognises the Russian-controlled breakaway states of the Donetsk People's Republic and the Luhansk People's Republic in Ukraine.

 The CYM has denied China's human rights abuses against Uyghurs.

 The CYM opposed the Israeli invasion of Gaza, calling it a genocide, and supported calls to expel the Israeli ambassador.
-Previously they have also called for the release of Palestinian political prisoner and expressed support for Palestinian self-determination and opposition to Israel's illegal settlements in the West Bank.
+Previously they have also called for the release of Palestinian political prisoners and expressed support for Palestinian self-determination and opposition to Israel's illegal settlements in the West Bank.
 The CYM is also a supporter of the BDS campaign.